aghorui/jsoncrunch/doc/design.md

 ## Metadict

-* The metadict contains information that is specific to JsonTx about how to present, filter, or do anything with the JSON Data.
+* The metadict contains information that is specific to JsonCrunch about how to present, filter, or do anything with the JSON Data.
 * The metadict is stored separately from the JSON Data.